MaheshChandrareddy/MaheshChandrareddy/README.md

 linkedin : https://www.linkedin.com/in/mahesh-chandrareddy-72391b1b1/

 Languages and Tools:
-react, css3, html5, javascript, mysql git
+react, css3, html5, javascript, mysql, git, responsive design, redux

 <!---
 MaheshChandrareddy/MaheshChandrareddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.